Period: 24 October 2022 - 18 November 2022

 Approximately half of the lectures will be given by PhD students and they will try to enthuse you for their specific research question.
 The other half of the lectures will be given by more senior scientists and clinicians and will include a more general review of the field, but again will also include emphasis of their own research.

--the student is able to implement this knowledge to define a hot topic and translate this knowledge into a written review and a presentation.
+the student is able to implement the knowledge gained to define a hot topic and translate this knowledge into a written review and a presentation.

 All course and group schedules are published on our LUMC scheduling website: https://www.lumc.nl/org/onderwijsrooster/ or on the LUMC scheduling app.